goohland/gooh/README.md

 ...
 app.AddMiddlewareHandler(router.GetMiddlewareHandler())
 ```
-the router will then use this property to match against the registered route handlers, if a match is not found a `RouteNotFoundError` will be returned by the router middleware.
+the router will then use this property to match against the registered route handlers, if a match is not found a `gooh.RouteNotFoundError` will be returned by the router middleware.

 If you rather use url versioning simply specify your route path with the version and pass an empty `gooh.Version` to the router
 ```golang